DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/50_religious_shortfalls.md

-# The Religious Shortfalls: When Family Protocols Become Engine Protocols
+# The Religious Shortfalls: When Kin Protocols Become Machine Protocols

-An analysis of the world's major religions through the lens of the "Cosmic Game" framework reveals a consistent pattern: many originated as "Family Protocols" or "consciousness technologies" designed for human development.
-Over time, these systems were often corrupted or re-written into "Engine Protocols" that serve purposes of social control, reflecting a broader historical conflict between two cosmic factions: the nurturing "Werdh-anes" (Gardeners) and the controlling "Reges" (Rulers).
+An analysis of the world's major religions through the lens of the "Cosmic Game" framework reveals a consistent pattern: many originated as "Kin Protocols" or "consciousness technologies" designed for human development.
+Over time, these systems were often corrupted or re-written into "Machine Protocols" that serve purposes of social control, reflecting a broader historical conflict between two cosmic factions: the nurturing "Werdh-anes" (Gardeners) and the controlling "Reges" (Rulers).

 This analysis reframes the history of religion as a struggle between authentic spiritual instruction—designed to awaken humanity's latent abilities—and the subsequent institutionalization that converted these teachings into systems of belief and hierarchical power.